FuelsEurope

 12 Jun 2024

-Their ask — The organization requests alignment of EU's CORSIA eligible fuels definition with ICAO's definition.
+Message — The organization requests alignment of EU's CORSIA eligible fuels definition with ICAO's definition.
 They also recommend developing an EU-specific Sector's Growth Factor for aviation emissions.
 They argue this would ensure global consistency and reduce administrative burden.12

-How it helps them — This would reduce compliance complexity and costs for their members operating internationally.34
+Why — This would reduce compliance complexity and costs for their members operating internationally.34

-Who loses — Environmental standards weaken as EU would adopt less stringent ICAO criteria.5
+Impact — Environmental standards weaken as EU would adopt less stringent ICAO criteria.5

 Meeting with Filip Alexandru Negreanu Arboreanu (Cabinet of Commissioner Adina Vălean), Pablo Fabregas Martinez (Cabinet of Commissioner Adina Vălean)